rietveld-codereview/rietveld/README.md

-# WARNING: The Rietveld instance on App Engine may disappear!
+# WARNING: The Rietveld server on App Engine may disappear!

 By Guido van Rossum (Rietveld's original creator).